petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

 1. Select the *Clarity MP* master page template again.

-1. In the *Name* field, enter "FAQs Page".
+1. In the *Name* field, enter `FAQs Page`.

-1. From the *Content Type* drop-down menu, select *Web Content Article*.
+1. From the Content Type drop-down menu, select *Web Content Article*.

    The *Subtype* drop-down menu appears once you make the selection.